-Transvaginal Mesh Manufacturers: Our law firm is currently accepting new transvaginal mesh claims against the following manufacturers: Johnson & Johnson, Bard, American Medical Systems or AMS, and Boston Scientific.
-See below “Products & Manufacturer List” for a list of the aforementioned manufacturers brand name transvaginal mesh products.
+Pelvic Mesh Manufacturers: Our law firm is currently accepting new transvaginal mesh claims against the following manufacturers: Johnson & Johnson, Bard, American Medical Systems or AMS, and Boston Scientific.
+See below "Products & Manufacturer List" for a list of the aforementioned manufacturers brand name pelvic mesh.

 Why You Should Choose Schmidt & Clark, LLP

 "Our firm has significant experience in the area of defective devices and pelvic mesh related injuries."